 Parking Charge Notices are issued by private companies employed by land owners such as supermarkets or even residents in a block of flats to either protect their land from motorists parking on it or to enforce parking contraventions in private car parks.
 We agree that motorists should not obstruct private land and should abide by the terms and conditions when parking in privately owned car parks.
 There must also be a remedy available for private land owners to stop unauthorised parking.
 However, and it is a big however, we do not support enforcement when the signs are not clear and visible, we do not support enforcement when the charges are extortionate, we do not support enforcement when it is designed to trap motorists and make money, we do not support enforcement when it is for silly petty things like parking an inch outside a bay marking, we do not support companies that use threatening lauguage in their letters and we do not support clamping and towing except in extreme circumstances.

 The latest assault on the motorist from these private parking companies are at places such as Airports where they introduce a “NO STOPPING” restriction.
 However we have seen many situations where they use “No Stopping” signs with double yellow lines.
 Double yellow lines actually mean “No Waiting” so you can stop to drop of someone or collect them if they are at the roadside.
-We are currently assisting a motorist in an appeal on the basis that the signs and markings contradict each other.

 The Parking Charge Notice

 Some companies dress these up to look like official fines and use words like “penalty” or even “fine” Do not be intimidated by official looking parking charge notices or threatening language used.
 In fact you will see from our section “how to appeal a private parking ticket” that the wording on, or even the design of a parking charge notice can render it unenforceable.
-Private companies cannot impose “fines” or “penalties” on a citizen and use of such language could well invalidate the parking penalty notice.
+Private companies cannot impose “fines” or “penalties” on a citizen and use of such language could well invalidate the parking charge notice.

 Their payment demands are actually invoices which are misleadingly often “dressed up” to look like a criminal offence fine (see pictures in our sample parking penalty notices section).

-Companies use official looking boarders, the scales of justice symbol, abbreviations like “PCN,” and often put the tickets in official looking Polly bags or send them out in official looking envelopes.
+Companies sometimes use official looking boarders, the scales of justice symbol, abbreviations like “PCN,” and often put the tickets in official looking Polly bags or send them out in official looking envelopes.